wjkoh/wjkoh.github.io/index.md

 ## Recent news
 - Apr 2024.
 Launched [Bake](https://api.getbake.ai/), cutting-edge AI APIs for generating stunning portraits using selfies or ultrasound images.
 Facemagic transforms selfies into high-quality character portraits or virtual model faces, while Babymagic creates realistic baby photos from 3D fetal ultrasounds.
 - Nov 2022.
 Launched [SumUp](https://sumup.page/), a web app that makes articles easier to understand using AI.
 Based on GPT-3, the app provides short summary, AI-generated Q&As, discussion between AIs, AI-generated user comments, and so on.
 [Version 2](https://v2-2lo72j2xaq-uc.a.run.app/) is on the way.
 - Nov 2021.
-Launched [Pass the Baton](https://baton.art/), an NFT[^2] art project with purpose, on November 18th, 2021.
+Launched [Pass the Baton](https://baton.art/), an NFT art project with purpose, on November 18th, 2021.
 The project creates a sustainable platform for giving on the blockchain.
 The NFTs are [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) tokens on [Ethereum](https://ethereum.org/en/).
 See more at https://baton.art.

 ## Press
 * XREAL - [구글 웨이모 엔지니어가 #Hashed에 간 이유 - Hashed EIR 고우종을 만나다.](https://www.xreal.info/24642ad7-40b3-41a8-8aff-b8f639568d20)